ThatStella7922/make_and_flash_logo/README.md

 Instructions and more are in the README.

 ### Contribution
-Contribution is welcomed and you can contribute as easily as opening an issue to request a feature, reporting a bug or opening a pull request to improve the script or the documentation.
+Contribution is welcomed and you can contribute as easily as opening an issue to report a bug or opening a pull request to improve the script or the documentation.

 ### Credits
 Most of the documentation, and the img2ts100.py script: